comic/evalutils/docs/usage.rst

         └── test.sh                  # A script that runs your algorithm container using the example test image and validates the output

 The most important file is ``process.py``.
-This is the file where you will extend the ``BaseAlgorithm`` class and implement your algorithm.
+This is the file where you will extend the ``Algorithm`` class and implement your algorithm.
 In this file, a new class has been created for you, and it is instantiated and run with:

 .. code-block:: python